 The CAT Association is a 501(c)(3) Not-for-Profit Association registered in the state of California.
 Our members are veterans of Civil Air Transport and their families and friends.
-Formed in 1975 and served by volunteer officers, the Association has been operating continuously for almost four decades.
-We remain dedicated to the preservation of our history, while fostering the camaraderie and friendship that reflects the spirit of CAT.
+Formed in 1975 and served by volunteer officers, the Association has been operating continuously for over four decades.
+We remain dedicated to the preservation of our history while fostering the camaraderie and friendship that reflects the spirit of CAT.
 Three generations of “CATers” are drawn to our annual reunions.
 We begin the celebrations with moments of silence to recall the price of glory.
 More than 200 fellow employees died in action.
 The bones of our Missing In Action lie in unknown mountains and jungles.

 John Hill, Curator of the San Francisco Airport Museum, wrote, “Unique among the airlines of the world, Civil Air Transport (CAT) operated against a backdrop of great political transition in China and throughout Asia from its formation in 1946 to its demise in 1968.
 The company and its remarkable personnel were at the center of much of the region’s major historical events as they boldly defined the power and influence of air transport in the post-WWII era.”

 We were a cohesive Sino American operation.
 Dr. Wang Wen-san (Ph.D., Columbia) was Chairman of the Board.
 Y.L.
 Wang (B.A.
 Economics, University of Wisconsin and Ph.D., Columbia) was our first comptroller.
 Some of our pilots and mechanics came from the Chinese Air Force and China National Aviation Corporation (CNAC).
 All of us were inspired by the leadership of General Claire Lee Chennault, Whiting Willauer, and Chennault’s Flying Tigers who were the first American aces of WWII.
 CAT’s footprints are widespread.
-The manufacturing might of Taiyuan, capital of Shensi Province, with the the heroism of its defenders, enabled an orderly withdrawal to the seat of the anti-Communist Chinese Government on Taiwan.
+The manufacturing might of Taiyuan, capital of Shensi Province, with the heroism of its defenders, enabled an orderly withdrawal to the seat of the anti-Communist Chinese Government on Taiwan.
 Marshall Yen Hsi-shan, governor of the province became the Premier of Free China during the transition.
 Yen Hsi-shan said, “Without CAT we would be unable to continue our defense of Taiyuan.”